sandrock/SrkToolkit/Wiki/SrkToolkit.Web-ResultAndErrors.md

 It is used by the special `AuthorizeAttribute` to write a HTTP 403 when the authenticated user is not authorized to access a resource.

-It took me a few year to get the idea to build this class and it is something very useful.
+It took me a few years to get the idea to build this class and it is something very useful.

-Many motivations and situations require the ability to "stop here" and quickly return a special page (typically a error page).
+During a MVC action many motivations and situations require the ability to "stop here" and quickly return a special page (typically a error page).

 When using any class depending on this one, you will have to declare a `ResultService` class in your project inheriting the `BaseResultService` class.
 This is for your good.